Iam-Javed/Tesla/README.md

 # totalitycorp-frontend-challenge
-In this project, I have created Tesla Landing Page with image slider, The project is built using HTML5, CSS3 &amp; Javascript.
+In this project, I have created Tesla Frontend Page with image slider, The project is built using HTML5, CSS3 &amp; Javascript.

 # Features